-When non-indigenous Australians think about the history of their belonging to this place, they inevitably come to a moment of arrival; either recent or generations back, either as free migrants, refugees or exiled convicts.
+When non-Indigenous Australians think about the history of their belonging to this place, they inevitably come to a moment of arrival; either recent or generations back, either as free migrants, refugees or exiled convicts.
 They also come to a moment of departure from somewhere else, the places where their ancestors, or they themselves, once belonged.

 Indigenous Australians also know exile.
 European colonisation dispossessed them of their country.
 Over the decades that followed, many of them were forcibly moved to missions in places as foreign to them as the Old World.
-They are Australian citizens but the pervasive and institutionalised racism they experience makes them feel that they do not truly belong, that they are not permitted to belong.
-There is in indigenous communities a deep yearning and mourning for lost places; places locked behind gates and fences, places buried beneath cities and suburbs, roads and farms.
-Much indigenous writing and story-telling concerns those lost places, or the difficulties and challenges of being away from one's home country, of being Australian and yet not fully accepted as such, not treated equally.
-This writing about troubled belonging could be seen as a new indigenous dreaming, not another creation story but a story of survival.
-Indigenous writers such as Alexis Wright and Anita Heiss, both exemplary storytellers, deal with these themes of alienation, belonging/un-belonging and race in their work (among many other things).
+There is in Indigenous communities a deep yearning and mourning for lost places; places locked behind gates and fences, places buried beneath cities and suburbs, roads and farms.